 Nowhere beats Lake Montriond.
 Framed by lush trees and spectacular mountains, it looks like it’s been stolen from a postcard… add a book, a cold drink and a rug and there you have it!

 The Coup de Coeur has a lovely Mediterranean feel with sun umbrellas and flower pots scattered around the terrace.
 They do a great tapas plate and serve loads of great wines.

-Lots of downhill biking… foraging for mushrooms, myrtille berries and wild garlic (great for the summer menu!)… our infamous triathlon camp & doing a few races this summer.
+Lots of downhill biking… foraging for mushrooms, myrtille berries and wild garlic (great for the summer menu!)… hiking with our kids & doing a few races this summer.